supertopoz/google-doc-addon-document-copy/README.md

 ## License

-This project strictly belongs to ILA Vietnam
+This application strictly belongs to ILA Vietnam - No licences are granted